MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

 ---
-title: Trigger flows when a row is added, modified, or deleted | Microsoft Docs
+title: Trigger flows when a row is added, modified, or deleted
 description: Learn how to trigger flows by using the When a row is added, modified, or deleted trigger.
-services: ''
 suite: flow
-documentationcenter: na
 author: radioblazer
 contributors:
   - radioblazer
   - v-aangie
 ms.author: matow
 ms.reviewer: angieandrews
-editor: ''
-tags: ''
-ms.devlang: na
 ms.topic: conceptual
-ms.tgt_pltfrm: na
-ms.workload: na
-ms.date: 12/20/2022
+ms.date: 09/08/2023
 search.app:
   - Flow
   - Powerplatform